 The gardens were primarily used for foraging and planting food crops until the mid 1800’s when the garden was redesigned.
-The land was turned into an “English Landscape” style of garden and the footprint of the English Landscape garden is still conserved today.
+The area was turned into an “English Landscape” style garden and its footprint is still conserved today.

-Now, however, the Keukenhof Gardens are best known for their tulips.
-Along with the tulips, you will find there are many varieties of flowers and plants.
-They strive for the best quality of flowers and produce them in massive numbers.
+Despite its interesting past, the pet friendly Keukenhof Gardens is now best known for the tulips!
+Along with the tulips, you will find many varieties of flowers and plants.
+The gardeners strive for the best quality flowers and produce them in massive numbers.

-Be sure you do not miss the expansive tulip fields on the outer edge of the property.
+Be sure not to miss the expansive tulip fields on the outer edge of the property.
 There are a few viewing points to see the fields.
-The vibrant colors of the flowers stretching as far as the eye can see are absolutely spectacular.
+The vibrant colors stretching as far as the eye can see are absolutely spectacular.

-The park is only open to the public for a few short months while the flowers are in bloom, from the end of March until mid-May.
-My biggest piece of advice for visitors: get to the gardens 10 or 15 minutes before they open.
+The park is only open to the public from the end of March until mid-May while the flowers are in bloom.
+My best advice for visitors: arrive at the gardens 10 or 15 minutes before they open.
 You want to be one of the first people through the gates.
-Look at the map ahead of time and decide what your priority is going to be and make a straight beeline for that part of the park.
+Get familiar with the map ahead of time, and decide what your priority is going to be.
+Once the gates open, make a beeline for that part of the park.

-Once the park is open, people stroll through the gates in a steady stream so the park fills fairly quickly.
-Your best photos, with the least amount of other people in them, will be your first photos.
-When other people fill the park it is still very peaceful and enjoyable, but the first 30 minutes when you have almost the entire garden to yourself is a completely different feel.
+The park fills up fairly quickly.
+So your best photos, with fewer people in them, will be your first photos.
+When the park is full, it is still very peaceful and enjoyable.
+But those first 30 minutes when you have it almost to yourself has a completely different feel.

-The garden’s rules for dogs are very simple:
+The rules at pet friendly Keukenhof Gardens are very simple: